 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
-This help guarantee that the work is done properly using current installation best practices.
-In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including solar contractors.
+Confirm that your solar installer is properly licensed.
+This help guarantee that the work is done properly using the most up-to-date installation methods.
+In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including solar contractors.

 Call 3–5 solar companies for free, itemized quotes.
 These quotes should describe all costs and specify the solar equipment included.
 Reviewing multiple quotes helps identify the best option that fits your budget.